Logo

 Ronald Colman was the host and occasional star of the syndicated anthology Favorite Story.

-Ronald Colman had an operation in 1957 for a lung infection, and suffered from ill health afterwards.
+In 1957, Ronald Colman had surgery for a lung infection, and suffered from ill health afterwards.

-Ronald Colman died on 19 May 1958, aged 67, from acute emphysema in Santa Barbara, California, and was interred in the Santa Barbara Cemetery.
+Ronald Colman was hospitalized and died on 19 May 1958, aged 67, from acute emphysema in Santa Barbara, California, and was interred in the Santa Barbara Cemetery.

 Ronald Colman was nominated three times for the Academy Award for Best Actor.